FAR-Lab/Interactive-Lab-Hub/Lab 1/Part 2/README.md

 Storyboard 7: Pet feeding reminder
 * Setting: Homes of pet owners
 * Players: Pet owner, pet
-* Activity:The device can detect the amount of food left in the pet’s water and food bowl.
+* Activity: The device can detect the amount of food left in the pet’s water and food bowl.
 It will change to blue if water is running low, and change to yellow if food is running low.
 It also plays animal sounds (barking for dog, meow for cat) to alert the pet owner.
 After the owner adds more food, the device will play the voice of the owner, calling the pet to get food.
 * Goals: To remind owners to feed pets so pets don’t starve.

 ![](./img/img7.png)